Woman remains in Tauranga Hospital after shooting

 "After the shot, I heard a baby crying, and lots of people yelling and screaming, including a woman who I heard say 'look what you have done'," another person, a man, said.

-The residents said they next thing they heard was a car driving off at speed and shortly after sirens as the police arrived.
+The residents said the next thing they heard was a car driving off at speed and shortly after sirens as the police arrived.

 Another man in the street said there had been an altercation at the property and a woman had been injured, but he declined to comment further.